Design a Good Customer Experience for In-Skill Purchases

 - Reevaluate the content of your product.
 Do you need to add more content to make it truly a premium experience?
 If your content is older, it may be time to add a new product to your skill.

-Check the Analytics to view metrics on your in-skill product offerings.
+Check the Measure Skill Usage page to view metrics on your in-skill product offerings.
 Tracking the Offer Impressions and Offer Conversion Rate over time will indicate if the changes you make to improve your products are actually working by making your product offering more attractive to customers.

 For more information on In-Skill Purchases: